My Summer Experience: Hayley Milne

 She worked at Warner Music Nashville, one of “the big three” record companies last summer, and ended up staying last fall as well.
 She returned to BGSU in spring 2013, but stayed focused on learning more and gaining experience with a goal to return to Nashville.

-She got her wish when she was offered the Grand Ole Opry internship
+She got her wish when she was offered the Grand Ole Opry internship this summer.

 When she arrived in May, her first responsibilities involved preparing for the Country Music Association Festival, which attracts more than 300,000 people each year.